 We provide two commands for rearranging the frame tree in the program.
 The command '!move (src) >(dest)' moves (copies, or deletes) the given source frames addressed by (src) to the destination positions addressed by (dest).
-In accordance with the addressing convention Section 4.5 [Addressing], page 15, the source frames are copied if they are selected with 'T' or 'S', and they are moved if selected with 't' or 's'.
+In accordance with the addressing convention Section 4.5 [Addressing], page 23, the source frames are copied if they are selected with T or S, and they are moved if selected with t or s.
 If the destination parameter is not given, then the selected frames are deleted from the tree.
 When deleting a frame with descendants, the whole subtree is disposed of.
 The root frame (of this command) cannot be deleted.

-The command '!flatten (src) > (dest)' collects all descendants of the frames in (src), and stores them in the positions addressed by (dest).
-The command '!mmove (src) > (dest)' is similar to !move, but it moves only the matrix, and no other frame attributes.
-The command 'setname name (frame)' sets a new name to the given (one) frame.
+The command '!flatten (src) >(dest)' collects all descendants of the frames in (src), and stores them in the positions addressed by (dest).
+The command '!mmove (src) >(dest)' is similar to !move, but it moves only the matrix, and no other frame attributes.
+The command '!setname name (frame)' sets a new name to the given frame(s).
+In the case of multiple frames named with '!setname', one may use "%d" format string inside the name to number the frames from 1.

-Many examples of the '!move' command are presented in Section 4.5 [Addressing], page 15.
-We provide a few more here:
+Many examples of the '!move' command are presented in Section 4.5 [Addressing], page 23.
+We provide a few more relevant samples here: